 As summer approaches, it’s important to remember that reading during the break can help your child avoid the “summer slump”—a common learning loss that can occur when academic routines take a pause.
 Just 15-20 minutes of reading each day can make a big difference in maintaining and even improving literacy skills.
 This is especially important for children who are learning two languages, as consistent exposure to both languages through reading helps strengthen vocabulary, comprehension, and fluency in each.
 Whether it’s story time before bed, visits to the local library, or reading together on a rainy afternoon, keeping reading part of your summer routine supports your child’s growth and sets them up for success when the new school year begins.

 But where do you begin?
 Here are a few ideas to help get you started.
 Remember, just as you watch carefully what your child eats to help them keep strong and healthy, please check what books your child is reading to keep their minds strong and healthy also!
-Let’s fill their minds with truth, beauty, and goodness!
+Let’s fill their minds with truth, beauty, and goodness.

-- Read on RAZ!
+Read on RAZ!
 Your child will have access to their RAZ-Kids account.
 Set a goal for how many books your child can read each day.
 Challenge them to level-up!
 Give them a goal to read and tell you about the story, or read a story out-loud to you.
 And don’t forget to have them listen to stories, too.

 - IXL!
 Your child will have access to IXL over the summer.
 Make it a goal for them to spend just 15 minutes each day reviewing reading skills and math skills.